Skip to main content

 5. What 3 practical steps can be taken to reduce nitrogen immobilization by microorganisms and the resulting nitrogen deficiency in the plants when applying high C/N organic materials to soils for the next crop?

-This page titled 10.10: Activity 3 - Soil Nitrate-Nitrogen Analysis is shared under a CC BY 4.0 license and was authored, remixed, and/or curated by Anna R. Schwyter & Karen L. Vaughan (UW Open Education Resources (OER)) via source content that was edited to the style and standards of the LibreTexts platform; a detailed edit history is available upon request.
+This page titled 10.10: Activity 3 - Soil Nitrate-Nitrogen Analysis is shared under a CC BY 4.0 license and was authored, remixed, and/or curated by Anna R. Schwyter & Karen L. Vaughan (UW Open Education Resources (OER)) via source content that was edited to the style and standards of the LibreTexts platform.